 Mayo Clin Proc.
 2016;91:1325-1327, 1336-1345.
 Article full text, Editorial full text

 Send comments and news tips to firstname.lastname@example.org.

-Cite this article: Perception of MOC Among US Physicians: Low Value, High Burden - Medscape - Oct 11, 2016.
+Cite this: Perception of MOC Among US Physicians: Low Value, High Burden - Medscape - Oct 11, 2016.